A Wet Knight: Storyline

 As he goes on walking, Oswald picks up an axe and decides to take on the huge ape.
 When they meet, Oswald swings his weapon and the gorilla is intimidated.
-But before the rabbit can land a blow, the head of the axe falls off.
+Before the rabbit can land a blow, the head of the axe falls off.

 Disarmed, Oswald retreats and quickly returns to the casket where he left his friend.
 Upon opening the coffin's lid, he is surprised that the doll isn't there but only the skeleton that took over.

 Kitty is just a few corridors ahead of her partner.
 Upon hearing loud noises getting nearer, she hides into a chamber near a dead end and locks its door.
 Oswald tries to enter that room, assuming his friend was inside, but no one opens.
 As the gorilla closes in on the rabbit, Kitty finally opens the door and gives Oswald a double-tubed rifle.
 Oswald uses the gun but the bullets just drop out of the rifle's end rather than being fired.

 In doubt of what he should do, Oswald puts a small wooden stave between his neck and shoulder, and challenges the gorilla to knock it off.
 The gorilla throws a right hook and Oswald is sent bouncing off the walls, but the stave remains in place.
 The gorilla then flicks the tiny piece of wood off with its finger which worked.
 Little does the gorilla know that the flicked stave starts knocking down a number of nearby ornaments.
 This domino effect leads to toppling a statue holding a torch, causing it to light the fuse of a cannon which is aimed at the gorilla.
 The gorilla sees this and quickly ducks.
 The cannon bounces off the wall and the gorilla blows a raspberry.
 The cannon hears this, heads back towards the gorilla and kicks it in the rear.
 The gorilla then responds by slapping the ball, which triggers an explosion, reducing the gorilla to a skeleton.
 Kitty, at last, comes out of the chamber and exaggeratedly gives Oswald kisses.